-2.2.7 Selenium
+2.2.2c Selenium

 Selenium (CAS# 7782-49-2) concentrations exceeded the 35 IAC 620 Class I and Class II Standard (0.05 mg/L) at EP-4 since the well was first sampled.
-Selenium has also exceeded the Site's GPS at EP-3 and EP-4.
+Selenium has also been detected during the background monitoring period above the Site's GPS but has not been observed at an SSL above the GPS at EP-3 and EP-4.
 The Selenium concentration in the Emery Pond water sample was only 0.082 mg/L and the gypsum leachate was <0.0462 mg/L. The Selenium Concentration Map (in Appendix C) shows the pattern of elevated Selenium concentrations around the Site.